stylemistake/runner/README.md

 # Task runner for Bash

-This is a simple task runner for Bash, heavily inspired by [Gulp].
+This is a simple, lightweight task runner for Bash.

-Although this script was thoroughly tested, it is still very alpha and may have bugs, so be prepared for them.
-If you find any, please create an issue.
+It is inspired by [Gulp] version 4, although very different by design.

+This script is still early and incomplete.
+If you find any bugs, let me know in the issues section of Github.

 ## 1. Pre-requisites